wlg1/wlg1.github.io/index.md

 <li> Antonym Identification Circuits (related to Adjective ID Circuits) </li>
 </ul>

-Records of experiments and notes is given by the links below:
+Records of experiments and notes are found in the link below:
-[ put 3m overview video here an describe it]

 <a href="https://wlg1.notion.site/Experimental-Records-33ca6dad981343abb00a974a6c4e3607">Experiments Index</a>

+Videos introducing the work so far are also provided.
+The video below is a short introductory overview, while the link that follows  provides a series of videos going over the details of the work:

+[ introductory 3m overview video embeds here ]

+<a href="https://wlg1.notion.site/Videos-Interpret-Attention-Head-Circuits-of-Comparison-Inputs-DRAFTS-24b67e08b1d74f70be8ed3012e8278bc">Videos- Interpret Attention Head Circuits of Comparison Inputs (DRAFTS)</a>

+---

 These pages are supplemental to the experiments: